-Eaquals is ultimately controlled by its voting members who elect trustees at the annual general meeting and also determine any changes to the Articles.
+Eaquals is ultimately controlled by its voting members who elect trustees at the Annual General Meeting and also determine any changes to the Articles.
 There are two types of voting members: accredited members and associate members.
 All members are expected to participate, particularly in the annual conferences and general meetings.

 Accredited members are language education centres which have reached the necessary quality standards as determined through the regular inspection process.
-As at 31 December 2022 there were 125 accredited members as listed on pages 3-5 of the report.
+As at 31 December 2023 there were 123 accredited members as listed on pages 3-5 of the report.

 Associate members are other organisations involved in the promotion of language teaching but not offering direct teaching themselves.
-Admission as an associate member requires nomination by the associate membership committee and approval by the trustees.
-As at 31 December 2022 there were 31 associate members as listed on pages 5-6.
+Admission as an associate member is reviewed by the Executive Director and approved by the Eaquals Board of Trustees.
+As at 31 December 2023 there were 33 associate members as listed on pages 5-6.